ryanfwy/image-similarity/README.md

 This is an efficient utility of image similarity using [MobileNet](https://arxiv.org/abs/1704.04861) deep neural network.

 Image similarity is a task mostly about feature selection of the image.
-Here, the Convolutional Neural Network (CNN) is used to extract features of this images.
+Here, the Convolutional Neural Network (CNN) is used to extract features of these images.
 It is a better way for computer to understand them effectively.

 This repository use a light-weight model, the MobileNet, to extract image features, then calculate their cosine distances as matrixes.
 The distance of two features will lie in `[-1, 1]`, where `-1` denotes the features are the most unlike, and `1` denotes they are the most similar.
 Choose a proper threshold `[-1, 1]`, the most similar images will be matched.